Tallyobin/Searchlight-Division/README.md

 (a) In disk scheduling, performances among various scheduling policies varies due to difference of value for seek time.
 What does seek time means? **[1 mark]** <br>

-Seek time refers to the time it takes for the disk arm to position the read/write heads at the desired track on the disk.
-It is a crucial factor in disk I/O performance, as minimizing seek time contributes to faster and more efficient disk operations.
+The time it takes to position the head at the track

 <br>